square/kotlinpoet/README.md

 #### Spaces wrap by default!

-In order to provide meaningful formatting, KotlinPoet would replace spaces, found in blocks of code, with new line symbols, in cases when the line of code exceeds the length limit.
+In order to provide meaningful formatting, KotlinPoet would replace spaces, found in blocks of code, with new line symbols, in cases when the line of code exceeds the length.
 Let's take this function for example:

 ```kotlin